-Except for firearms and explosives belonging to authorized law enforcement officers and Qualified Wildlife Personnel, firearms and explosives may not be stored within the Restricted or Sterile Area of the airport unless a Transportation Security Administration or Port approved storage and safety plan is on file in the Office of the ASC or designee.
-Failure to comply with this requirement will result in a non-appealable Security Violation with a minimum of a 2-year security badge revocation and may bring possible civil and criminal charges.
+Except for firearms, ammunition and explosives belonging to authorized LEO and Qualified Wildlife personnel, firearms and explosives may not be stored within a Restricted Access Area of the Airport unless a TSA or Port approved storage and safety plan is on file in the office of the ASC.
+Failure to comply with this requirement regarding firearms and/or explosives will result in a non-appealable Security Violation with a minimum two (2)-year ID Airport-Issued ID Media revocation and may bring possible civil and criminal charges.
+Security violations related to ammunition will result in a citation.
+(See also SECTION 2: PUBLIC USE OF AIRPORT, Firearms)